Cannabinoid Hyperemesis Syndrome

 - Repeated episodes of vomiting

 - Decreased food intake and weight loss

 During this phase, vomiting is often intense and overwhelming.
 Many people take a lot of hot showers during the day.
 They find that doing so eases their nausea.
-(That may be because of the effects of the hot temperature on a part of the brain called the hypothalamus.
-It has effects on both temperature regulation and vomiting.)
+(That may be because of how the hot temperature affects a part of the brain called the hypothalamus.
+This part of the brain effects both temperature regulation and vomiting.)
 People often first seek medical care during this phase.

 How is cannabinoid hyperemesis syndrome diagnosed?